-.01 \Coasters, roller skates, roller blades, in-line roller skates, skateboards, and similar devices are restricted.
+- .01 \Coasters, roller skates, roller blades, in-line roller skates, skateboards, and similar devices are restricted.
 No person on roller skates, roller blades, or a skateboard, or riding in or by means of any coaster, toy vehicle or similar device, shall go upon any roadway except while crossing a street within a crosswalk.
 In so crossing the street, such person holds the rights and is subject to the duties applicable to pedestrians.
-No person upon a skateboard shall go on any steps or walls.
 No person upon roller skates, roller blades, a skateboard, in-line skates or similar device shall go in or upon any parking ramp, buildings, gardens or any other posted areas.
-Restricted areas will be clearly marked.

-\ Denotes Civil Infraction
+Restricted areas will be clearly marked. - \ Denotes Civil Infraction